Tencent/rapidjson/doc/stream.md

 fclose(fp);
 ~~~~~~~~~~

-It can also directs the output to `stdout`.
+It can also redirect the output to `stdout`.

 # iostream Wrapper {#iostreamWrapper}

-Due to users' requests, RapidJSON provided official wrappers for `std::basic_istream` and `std::basic_ostream`.
+Due to users' requests, RapidJSON also provides official wrappers for `std::basic_istream` and `std::basic_ostream`.
 However, please note that the performance will be much lower than the other streams above.

 ## IStreamWrapper {#IStreamWrapper}